owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-katib.rst

 ^^^^^^^^^^^^^^^

 Define and create the complete pipeline that consists of all steps created earlier.
 Note that the name of the pipeline must be unique.
-If there was previously defined pipeline with the same name and within the same namespace, either change the name of current pipeline or delete the older pipeline from the namespace.
+If there is previously defined pipeline with the same name and in the same namespace, either change the name of current pipeline or delete the older pipeline from the namespace.

 .. code-block:: python